dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 **Figure 6**: Member found by an administrator.

-There is also a possibility of reusing the member-add component in the member-sign-in component.
+There is also a possibility of reusing the x-member-add component in the x-member-sign-in component.
 Try it out.

 The model of the application is in the lib folder.
 The lib folder contains also the membership.dart file that defines the membership library (Code 20).